 B2B Consumers Expect a Seamless Omnichannel Journey

-11. 73% of B2B executives say that customer expectations for more personalized experiences is higher now than ever.
+13. 73% of B2B executives say customer expectations for personalized experiences are higher now than ever.
 To convert them, B2B marketers need to deliver consistent omnichannel experiences (Source: Accenture).

-14. By 2020, the customer experience will be the number one key brand differentiator, beating out both product and price.
+16. In 2020, the customer experience was the number one key brand differentiator, beating out both product and price.
 B2B buyers want products and services that are easy to understand, buy, and use (Source: Walker Info).

-15. 86% of B2B buyers are willing to pay more for great customer experience.
+17. 86% of B2B buyers are willing to pay more for a great customer experience.
 Investing in the customer experience is worth it, even if it drives up your pricing (Source: PWC).

 Phone Calls Play an Important Role in the B2B Consumer Journey

-18. 74% of B2B consumers conduct half of their research online before making an offline purchase.
+20. 74% of B2B consumers conduct half of their research online before making an offline purchase.
 Since B2B purchases are highly considered, these customers often call to convert.
-In the process, they can get answers to their lingering questions or learn the specifics of their use case (source: Forrester).
+In the process, they can get answers to their lingering questions or learn the specifics of their use case (Source: Forrester).

-19. 92% of customer interactions happen over the phone.
-These interactions don’t just happen during the purchasing phase — they take place throughout the customer journey (source: Salesforce).Source: Google
+21. 92% of customer interactions happen over the phone.
+These interactions don’t just happen during the purchasing phase — they take place throughout the customer journey (Source: Salesforce).Source: Google

-20. Calls will influence $1 trillion in US consumer spending this year.
+22. Calls will influence over $1 trillion in US consumer spending this year.
 In our mobile-first world, calls are often the most convenient way for customers to convert (Source: BIA/Kelsey).

-21. Phone calls convert to revenue 10-15x more than web leads.
-Calls are often the most valuable conversions B2B marketers can drive.
+23. Phone calls convert to 10-15x more revenue than web leads.
+Calls are one of the most valuable conversions B2B marketers can drive.
 By tracking the calls driven by your B2B ads, you can measure your full ROI and optimize accordingly (Source: BIA/Kelsey).

-22. Callers convert 30% faster than web leads.
-Calls provide a more immediate return on your B2B marketing investment (Source: Forrester).
+24. Callers convert 30% faster than web leads.
+Calls provide a more immediate return on your marketing investment (Source: Forrester).

-23. Caller retention rate is 28% higher than web lead retention rate.
-Driving calls from B2B campaigns is also more profitable in the long-term — callers are more loyal than web leads (Source: Forrester).
+25. Caller retention rate is 28% higher than web lead retention rate.
+Driving calls from B2B marketing campaigns is also more profitable in the long-term — callers are more loyal than web leads (Source: Forrester).

 So What Can B2B Marketers Do to Drive More High-Quality Calls?